fernandodestefani/pythonprojects-bootcamp-angela/Turtle Race/README.md

 # Turtle Race Betting Game

 Experience the excitement of a virtual turtle race with the Turtle Race Betting Game!
 This interactive script allows you to place bets on different-colored turtles and witness the thrilling race unfold.
+It was was developed during Angela Yu's "100 Days of Code" bootcamp.

 ## How to Place Your Bet